 - Understand and study the business well.
 Invest only if your business confidence is high.

 - Do not trade for quick profits.
 Invest consistently for profits over time.

 - Do not follow the crowd to chase for stocks.
 Buy a business when you can see there is a value.

 - Give yourself room for mistakes with a margin of safety

 All the above principles will lead to the decisions of buying a stock only when you know its business and the management well.
 Invest only when you have high business confidence that the business is substainable and at the same time being defensible against its competitors from the same industry.

 Intelligent investors look to dividends and business growth as the source of their gains.
 This growth may or may not result in higher stock prices over time.
 Fundamental analysis is vital to understand the value of the business in a systematic way.
 To me, fundamental analysis will be the primary and technical analysis can be a good compliment to confirm the entry and exit point of investing.

 Once you have invested a stock with confidence, stick to your plan.
 Graham emphasizes the virtues of a simple portfolio of value companies over time and profit is not made by buying and selling or timing the market, but by owning and holding securities and receiving dividends that grow in value over time.

-But if you are too lazy or want to save some reading time, sign up our 2 hours free value investing seminar using the online form located at the top right area of this portal.
+But if you are too lazy or want to save some reading time, sign up our 3 hours free value investing seminar package (worth S$349).
 You will walk out from the seminar venue with some good understanding of value investing.